gusgorman402/acousticBBS/README.md

 https://www.adafruit.com/product/3369

 Requires Linux.
 PJSUA and minimodem must be installed.
 The BBS uses shell scripts and javascript to relay messages via minimodem over VoIP.
-On the server side, start PJSUA then start the phoneMonitor.sh script
+On the server side, start PJSUA then start the phoneMonitor.sh script.
+Minimodem is set to run at 100bps.
+Edit the shell scripts if you want to change the baud

 http://www.whence.com/minimodem/